PureStake/moonbeam-parachain/README.md

 `node moonbeam_test/testscript.js `

-In order to reproduce the bug, you need to keep running this script, until it fails
+In order to reproduce the bug, you need to keep running this script, until one of the node fails.